 Emery’s assertion isn’t afar off Arsene Wenger’s.
 The Frenchman, who signed Ozil from Real Madrid, this week questioned whether the club-record contract had left the player in the “comfort zone”.
 Ozil is known for his careless, lackadaisical attitude.
 It appears to have reached new heights this season.

 The 30-year-old body language is that of uninterest.
 He seems unconcerned by his lack of playing time.
 Without the motivation and drive of a teenager, Ozil is relaxed and comfortable with the state of things.
-He must change his attitude in order to reclaim Emery’s trusts.
+He must change his attitude in order to reclaim Emery’s trust.